 Design Technology at St Joseph’s gives our children an opportunity to explore and understand their world before using their creative and practical talents to design and construct a product from their own perspective.

 The children look at existing products and investigate how their design has been tailored to a specific audience before considering how they might alter this for an alternative design brief.
 They are then taught subject specific skills in a controlled environment before applying those skills on their own design.
 At all times children are encouraged to consider and plan for any risk that may be present when using a specific skill, ensuring a classroom that is aware and confident.

 The children’s learning will also reflect the prioritising of Nutrition in the New Curriculum, developing their skills and understanding in the kitchen environment from planing a balanced meal to learning how to safely prepare ingredients in a creative way for a set design brief.
 They will be encouraged to try new things and investigate flavours and ingredients from around the globe, all while understanding the vital importance of balanced meals, exercise and safe preparation on their health and well-being throughout their lives.

-St Joseph’s is a Catholic school which aims to support its pupils in learning about the life and mission of Jesus in a loving, caring and supportive environment that reflects the gospel values.
-Through focused RE lessons, children learn about the life and work of Jesus; the traditions of the church; the importance of the sacraments and develop their understanding of the Mass.
+St Joseph’s is a Catholic school which aims to embed a relationship of love between our children, God and our community.
+We support our pupils in learning about the life and mission of Jesus in a loving, caring and supportive environment that reflects the gospel values.
+Through focused RE lessons, daily prayer, collective Acts of Worship and Celebrations of Liturgy, children learn about the life and work of Jesus; the traditions of the church; the importance of the sacraments and develop their understanding of the Mass.
 They also learn about other world faiths and the need to respect the beliefs and traditions of others.